Email Marketing For Authors (Why, How, and Top Tips)

 Increases your credibility

-As you regularly communicate with your readers and potential readers, you increase your credibility as they feel more familiar with you.
-If you have a payment portal on a website that features your books, someone who is not comfortable purchasing on your site becomes more comfortable with the idea of buying from you.
+For example, if you have a payment portal on a website that features your books, someone who was not comfortable purchasing on your site will now warm up to the idea of buying from you.

-And if you communicate to the mailing list about your creative content, customers who weren’t convinced whether they would enjoy reading your book become familiar with your writing.
+And if you communicate to the mailing list about your creative content, customers who weren’t convinced they would enjoy reading your book become familiar with your writing.
 This can help improve your creative credibility.

 Builds brand recognition

-This will be very beneficial for you because people more often than not buy things or from brands they are familiar with.
+This will be very beneficial for you because people more often than not buy things from brands they are familiar with.

-You can measure results
+You can measure the results

 Using an email service provider to communicate with your mailing list will allow you to track the results over time.
-You can see how many people open your emails and click on the links you have provided in your emails (this would most likely be URL links to where your books can be bought).
+You can see how many people open your emails and click on the links you have provided in your emails (these would most likely be URL links to where your books can be bought).

-So What Do You Put in Your Email Newsletters?
+What Do You Put in Your Email Newsletters?

-I know you might be wondering what in the world could you possibly write about in newsletters regularly.
-There’s a lot that you can write… there’s always going to be something that happens in your author world, so you can write about that.
+You might be wondering what you could write about in newsletters regularly.
+There’s always going to be something that happens in your author world.
+That’s why it’s called a NEWS-letter!

 Personal updates